Rhialto/PET_MEGA65/README.md

 - Steve Gray's [ColourPET](http://cbmsteve.ca/colourpet/index.html) board.
 Try it with [GridRunner](https://milasoft64.itch.io/gridrunner).
 I have included a test version of an editor ROM set for 40 columns `4032n+colour.rom`, specially created by Steve Gray for the MegaPET.
 Keep an eye on [github](https://github.com/sjgray/cbm-edit-rom/tree/master/binaries/ColourPET) for updates.
 - You can now select 8, 16 or 32 KB as the basic memory size.
 - 64 KB memory extension board, 8096-style.
 Not so well-tested but it seems ok.
+This brings the total amount of RAM to 32 + 64 = 96 KB.
-- The optional second half of the character ROM can now be used (if it is 4 KB), by setting MA13 (`poke 59520,12: poke 59521,3\*16`).
+- The optional second half of the character ROM can now be used (if it is 4 KB), by setting MA13 (`poke 59520,12: poke 59521,3*16`).
 The MegaPET comes loaded with the character ROM from the SuperPET, which has ASCII and APL characters in the extra part.
-To go back to normal use `poke 59520,12: 59521,1\*16`.
+To go back to normal use `poke 59520,12: 59521,1*16`.
-- Similarly the screen as a whole can be inverted by unsetting MA12 (use `poke 59521,0\*16` or `2\*16`).
+- Similarly the screen as a whole can be inverted by unsetting MA12 (use `poke 59521,0*16` or `2*16`).
   These features only work with the CRTC, and these address bits may be repurposed in later PET models: for example, the HRE uses MA12.
 - Incorporated upstream fixes from the to-be-released next version of the M2M framework, fixing the "barcode" issue that affects a small number of Mega65 revision 6 machines.